Citation, DOI and article data

-Traditionally midshaft fractures of the clavicle have been treated with immobilisation and a sling or figure-of-8 dressing, and in most cases, results are said to be excellent with low non-union rates and minimal functional impairment 3.
-This has been challenged by some authors, who have found non-union rates of up to 15% and high rates of a suboptimal outcome, e.g. ongoing local pain, brachial plexus irritation, cosmetic deformity 5.
+Traditionally midshaft fractures of the clavicle have been treated with immobilization and a sling or figure-of-8 dressing, and in most cases, results are said to be excellent with low non-union rates and minimal functional impairment 3.
+This has been challenged by some authors, who have found non-union rates of up to 15-17% 9 and high rates of a suboptimal outcome, e.g. ongoing local pain, brachial plexus irritation, cosmetic deformity 5.
 Two-thirds of patients with persistent complaints opt for further surgical intervention9.

-In cases where there is significant displacement, angulation, shortening (>2 cm) or comminution, internal fixation either with plate-and-screw fixation or with a medullary device (e.g. intramedullary titanium elastic nail) have shown to result in a better cosmetic outcome and higher rates of union.
+In cases where there is significant displacement, angulation, shortening (>2 cm or >10%) 9 or comminution, internal fixation either with plate-and-screw fixation or with a medullary device (e.g. intramedullary titanium elastic nail) has shown to result in a better cosmetic outcome and higher rates of union.
 Internal fixation is thus probably advisable in such cases and in patients who are at risk of non-union (e.g. elderly) 3-5.
 The non-union rate in operative fixation is approximately 2%, with other operative complications including pneumothorax, supraclavicular nerve injury (approximately 19%) and hardware failure/prominence 9.
 Overall, patients are reported to have better satisfaction with surgical management with a sooner return to work/sport 9.

 Additionally, cosmetic concerns may be an indication for internal fixation to avoid unsightly deformity.